Realizations of countable Borel equivalence relations: and realizations

 Consider now the equivalence relation $G = F\times I_Y$ on $\cantor \times Y$, where as usual $I_Y = Y^2$.
 Thus $(x,y) G (x', y') \iff x F x'$.
 Then the compact relation $\tilde{K}$ on $\cantor \times Y$ given by

 is a compact graphing of $G$.
 But $G$ is Borel bireducible to $F$ and thus to $E$.
-Since both $E$ and $G$ are compressible, they are Borel isomorphic by \cite[Proposition 3.27]{Kec22} and the proof is complete. \end{proof} The following is an open problem: \begin{prob} Does every aperiodic {\rm CBER} admit a compactly graphable realization? \end{prob}
+Since both $E$ and $G$ are compressible, they are Borel isomorphic by \cite[Proposition 3.27]{Kec25} and the proof is complete. \end{enumerate} \end{proof}